blijblijblij/blijblijblij/README.md

 Ruby and Rails Developer leveraging Clouds, Automation with CI and CD to deliver Solid and Robust Solutions.

-Moves easily up and down the stack from OS to View though I tend to focus on what is happening just below the Frontend surface, I love Data, Api's and Integrations.
+Moves easily up and down the stack from OS to View though I tend to focus on what is happening just beneat the Frontend surface, I love Data, Api's and Integrations.

 Long time Linux and Opensource Software addict.

-Specialties In General:
+Specialties In an overview:

 • Ruby
 • Ruby On Rails
 • Data Integration